 Pro tip: A free guided walking tour of El Pueblo de Los Angeles happens every Tuesday through Saturday, at 10, 11, and 12 in the morning.

 Address: 200 N. Grand Ave.
 Los Angeles, CA 90012

 Grand Park is a perfect example of an urban city park.
 It has plenty of open places, a wading pool for hot Los Angeles summers, and a playground.
-The park benches, which are bright pink, draw the eye during your visit.
-Food trucks are a common sight making it easy to grab a picnic lunch during your visit.
+The park benches, which are bright pink, add a pop of welcome color to the city landscape.
+The usually-present food trucks make it easy to grab a picnic lunch during your visit.

 Pro tip: Check out the online calendar to learn about upcoming events and curricular experiences at the park.